navidsia/Freight_Rate_Prediction/README.md

    - score.py

 4. In Google Colab, click the folder icon on the left to open the Files section.
-5. Upload all six files directly into the Files section. (not the input_files folder)
+5. Upload all six files directly into the Files section.
+Upload the files themselves, not the input_files folder.
 6. Select Runtime and then Run all.
 7. Wait for preprocessing, model training, evaluation and prediction to finish.